solana-labs/example-helloworld/README.md

 - Limited access to:
   - `std::hash`
   - `std::os`
-- Bincode is extreamly computationally expensive in both cycles and call depth and should be avoided
+- Bincode is extremely computationally expensive in both cycles and call depth and should be avoided
-- String formating should be avoided since it is also computationaly expensive
+- String formatting should be avoided since it is also computationally expensive
 - No support for `println!`, `print!`, the Solana SDK helpers in `src/log.rs` should be used instead
 - The runtime enforces a limit on the number of instructions a program can execute during the processing of one instruction